As we are celebrating Martin Luther King Jr. Day, I can’t help but sit and reflect on the life, words, and lessons of Dr. King.

 Community Care Above All Else

 When times feel especially challenging, leaning into community, acts of service, and caring to make a change can keep us all finding our paths forward.
+Pair these moments of reflection with a little self-care—perhaps a relaxing bath or weed gummies to ease stress and focus your mind on positive action.

 Like Dr. King said, "faith is taking the step, even when you don't see the whole staircase."
 Today, we celebrate and find hope in the legacy of Dr. Martin Luther King Jr.